TGA-Stock/NewBlack/NB_Task 2_Technical.md

   ]
 }
 ```
+> **Note**: The Content property in the example request above is an array.
+This allows you to add content for multiple languages.

 ### Native content options
 EVA can ship native product properties which provide functionalities at the front-end.
-If you are looking for possibilities beyond our native options, please refer to the [Custom product properties](/link) document.
+If you seek possibilities beyond our native options, please refer to the [Custom product properties](/link) document.

 ### USP text and USP blobs